saulpierotti/markdown_notebook/ADS.md

 	* It requires a lot of memory to store all the sub-arrays
 * Typical application: sort a huge randomly ordered data file
 * The complicated part of merge-sort is the combine step
+* Merge-sort does not sort in place: it copies the values to other arrays

 # Heap-sort
 * Heap-sort is another sorting algorithm running in $O(n\log{n})$ (like merge-sort)